Inverse Multiobjective Optimization Through Online Learning: Experiments

 where $ \mathbf{r} \in \bR^{n}_{+}$ is a vector of individual security expected returns, $Q \in \bR^{n \times n}$ is the covariance matrix of securities returns, $\mfx$ is a portfolio specifying the proportions of capital to be invested in the different securities, and $b_{i}$ is an upper bound on the proportion of security $i$, $\forall i \in [n]$.

 \textbf{Dataset}: The dataset is derived from monthly total returns of 30 stocks from a blue-chip index which tracks the performance of top 30 stocks in the market when the total investment universe consists of thousands of assets.
-The true expected returns and true return covariance matrix for the first $8$ securities are given in Appendix.
-Suppose a learner seeks to learn the expected return for the first five securities that an analyst uses.
+The true expected returns and true return covariance matrix for the first $8$ securities are given in the Appendix.

-The noisy decision is generated as follows.
-We set the upper bounds for the proportion of the $8$ securities to $b_{i} = 1.0 , \forall i \in [8]$.
-Then, we sample $T = 1000$ weights such that the first element of $ w_{i} $, ranging from $ 0 $ to $ 1 $, follows a truncated normal distribution derived from a normal distribution with mean $ 0.5 $ and standard deviation $ 0.1 $.
-In what follows, we will not distinguish truncated normal distribution from normal distribution because their difference is negligible.
-These weights are then used to generate optimal portfolios on the efficient frontier that is plot in Figure \ref{fig:effcientfrontierport}.
-Subsequently, each component of these portfolios is rounded to the nearest thousandth, which can be seen as measurement error.
+Details for generating the portfolios are provided in Appendix.
+The portfolios on the efficient frontier are plot in Figure \ref{fig:effcientfrontierport}.
 The learning rate is set to $\eta_{t} = 5/\sqrt{t}$.
-At each round $t$, we solve \eqref{update2} using parallel computing.

-In Table \ref{table:estimation_portfolio} we list the estimation error and estimated expected returns for different $K\in \{6,11,21,41\}$.
-As is shown in the table, the estimation error becomes smaller when $K$ increases, indicating that we have a better approximation accuracy of the efficient set when using a larger $K$.
+At each round $t$, we solve \ref{update2} using parallel computing.
+In Table \ref{table:estimation_portfolio} we list the estimation error and estimated expected returns for different $K$.
+The estimation error becomes smaller when $K$ increases, indicating that we have a better approximation accuracy of the efficient set when using a larger $K$.
 We also plot the estimated efficient frontier using the estimated $\hat{\mathbf{r}}$ for $K = 41$ in Figure \ref{fig:effcientfrontierport}.
 We can see that the estimated efficient frontier is very close to the real one, showing that our algorithm works quite well in learning expected returns in portfolio optimization.
 We also plot our estimation on the distribution of the weight of $f_{1}(\mfx)$ among the 1000 decision makers.
 As shown in Figure \ref{fig:port_weight}, the distribution follows roughly normal distribution.
-The result of Chi-square goodness-of-fit test supports our hypotheses.
+We apply Chi-square goodness-of-fit tests to support our hypotheses.